John Miller (police official): Awards and honors

 Miller's journalistic awards include two Peabody Awards, a DuPont-Columbia Award, and nine Emmys.

 Memberships and affiliations

 He is a member of the International Association of Bomb Technicians and Investigators and the International Association of Chiefs of Police.

-Miller is an instructor at the FBI's National Executive Institute, as well as the Leadership in Counterterrorism (LinCT) course and has attended training in organizational change at Harvard University's John F. Kennedy School of Government as well as the Kellogg School of Management at Northwestern University.
+Miller is an instructor at the FBI's National Executive Institute, and the Leadership in Counterterrorism (LinCT) course and has attended training in organizational change at Harvard University's John F. Kennedy School of Government as well as the Kellogg School of Management at Northwestern University.